 In the eastern and northeastern conditions of India, the Durga Puja is synonymous with Navratri, wherein goddess Durga fights and rises triumphant over the wild ox evil presence to help reestablish Dharma.
 In the northern and western expresses, the celebration is synonymous with “Durga Lila” and Navratri that commends the fight and triumph of god Durga over the evil presence ruler Ravana.

 In southern states, the triumph of various goddesses, of Durga or Saraswati is praised.
 In all cases, the normal topic is the fight and triumph of Good over Evil in view of a locally renowned epic or legend, for example, the Durgayana or the Devi Mahatmya.

 Festivities incorporate stage embellishments, presentation of the legend, authorizing of the story, and droning of the sacred texts of Hinduism.
-The nine days are additionally a noteworthy product season social occasion, for example, aggressive outline and organizing of pandals, a family visit to these pandals and general society festivity of established and people moves of Hindu culture.
+The nine days are additionally a noteworthy product season social occasion, for example, aggressive outline and organizing of Pandals, a family visit to these Pandals and general society festivity of established and people move of Hindu culture.

 Amid that time, Goddess Durga destroyed evil spirit Mahishasura.
 Thus Goddess Durga otherwise known as Kali is spoken to as an image of shakti – a definitive quality.
 It is likewise said that Maa Durga has interminable heavenly power, which can never be made nor devastated.

 All through the nine evenings, nine types of the goddess are venerated with much loftiness.
 On the tenth day, or, in other words this year, individuals observe Vijayadashami implies Dusshera by consuming tremendous models of Ravana, Meghnad and Kumbhakarna.
 In this manner, Navratri itself symbolizes triumph over underhandedness.